andry-tino/b-industrialprotocols/rte/iec.md

 | CPF-16 | Ethernet 802.3 | SERCOS |

 Families like Profibus and World-FIP are defined in IEC 61784-1, while all those specific to IEEE 802.3, like Ethernet PowerLink or Modbus, are defined in IEC 61784-2.

+> CPFs and CPs represent IEC's efforts to provide a taxonomy in the world of industrial networks.